 With the Northern Pacific now open all of the way to Seattle it also meant the dangerous switchbacks could be close although the railroad continued to use them for maintenance purposes for a short time afterward when the tunnel work was being done.
 Overall the tunnel carried a maximum grade of 2.2% from both its eastward and westward approaches.
 Just over 20 years after the tunnel was opened NP looked to have it double-tracked which was completed in 1915.
 Of note for historical reference, while the tunnel carried a respectable grade the Milwaukee Road's Snoqualmie Pass directly to the north would be the West's best engineered route over the Cascades with a maximum grade of just 1.7%.
 In the 1980s then Burlington Northern considered Stampede redundant with falling traffic levels and closed the pass to save on maintenance costs.
 For additional reading about Stampede, and other notable mountain passes, please click here.

+However, between 1995 and 1996 successor Burlington Northern Santa Fe spent millions to reopen the pass and today it acts as a relief valve for the increased tonnage coming from the Port of Seattle.
 A good book on the history of Northern Pacific through the narrative of someone that worked for the company is Railroad Shutterbug: Jim Fredrickson's Northern Pacific by author Jim Fredrickson.
 Published by Washington State University the book provides a pictorial history of the NP's western lines where the author worked beginning in 1943.
 You will see photos of steam locomotives and early diesels, as well as learn now the NP operated out west during that time.